LukePappa/Ourism/synthesis.md

 The self transcends, grounds, and is immediate reality, which may be articulated as qualia, qualia then as physics, physics as mathematics, and mathematics as logic.
+The universe may be understood as an infinite and eternal act of self-realization, where everything present at its inception perceives a world wherein it becomes conscious of its nature.